woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/joins.rst

   ON ST_DWithin(census.the_geom, subway.the_geom, 500)
   WHERE subway.name = 'Broad St';

-You can alter the search radius or the subway name to get different population profiles for different stations.
+You can alter the search radius or the subway name to return different population profiles for different stations.